 Employees must not work on official public holidays.

 Maternity and childbirth leave

-Maternity leave (56 calendar days) and childbirth leave (56 calendar days) are aggregated and 112 calendar days are granted, irrespective of how many maternity leave days the pregnant woman has taken prior to the birth.
+Maternity leave (56 calendar days) and childbirth leave (56 calendar days) are aggregated, and 112 calendar days are granted, irrespective of how many maternity leave days the pregnant woman has taken before the birth.

 Leave granted due to pregnancy and childbirth is not counted as part of paid annual leave.